thunderbird89/esf/stories/story-ex-mero-mutu.md

 > "Negative on hostile emissions.
 But Miguel... those aren't showing up the way they should.
 Radar return is weak for their apparent size."

 Freitas frowned.
-Stealth aircraft in Portuguese airspace without authorization was a significant escalation from routine patrol work.
-The contacts were now clearly visible, approaching at high speed but showing no signs of aggressive maneuvering.
+Stealth aircraft in Portuguese airspace without authorization was significant escalation.
+The contacts were clearly visible, approaching at high speed but showing no aggressive maneuvering.

 > "Lisbon Control, Watchful 1.
 Contacts now visual, range twenty kilometers and closing.
 Request rules of engagement clarification."

 > "Watchful 1, maintain defensive posture.
 Do not illuminate with fire control radar unless you detect hostile intent.
 We're contacting NATO air command for identification."

-The approaching aircraft were clearly military now, sleek and angular, but their exact type was difficult to determine at this range and closure rate.
-They seemed to be maintaining a steady intercept course but without the aggressive maneuvering that would indicate hostile intent.
+The approaching aircraft were clearly military - sleek, angular, but difficult to identify at this range.
+They maintained steady intercept course without aggressive maneuvering that would indicate hostile intent.

-Freitas felt the familiar tension of a situation that could go from routine to dangerous very quickly.
-His right hand moved instinctively to his weapon select switch, not arming anything yet but confirming his options were available.
+Freitas felt familiar tension of a situation that could turn dangerous quickly.
+His right hand moved instinctively to his weapon select switch, not arming but confirming options.

 > "Range fifteen kilometers," Leite reported.
 "Still no targeting indication, but they're definitely coming to us.
 Formation flying, professional."

-As the distance closed, Freitas could make out more details.
+As distance closed, Freitas made out details.
 The approaching aircraft were unlike anything in his recognition training.
-Dark, angular, with lines that seemed to bend light around them in strange ways.
+Dark, angular, with lines that seemed to bend light strangely.
 Not Russian, not Chinese, not any NATO design he recognized.

 > "Santos, are you getting a good look at these things?"

 > "Roger that.
 I've never seen aircraft like these before.
 Configuration is... unusual."

-The contacts were now close enough that Freitas could see they were slowing, adjusting their approach to match the F-16s' speed and heading.
-Professional pilot behavior, but from unknown aircraft with unknown intentions.
+The contacts slowed, adjusting their approach to match the F-16s' speed and heading.
+Professional pilot behavior from unknown aircraft with unknown intentions.

-His radio crackled with Leite's voice, tense but controlled: "Uh, Control, Watchful 2.
-We have two contacts on intercept course, but no weapon locks.
+His radio crackled with Leite's voice, tense but controlled: "Control, Watchful 2.
+Two contacts on intercept course, no weapon locks.
 Advise weapons?"

-The response from Lisbon Control was immediate but carried a note of uncertainty.
+The response from Lisbon Control carried uncertainty.
 "Watchful flight, maintain defensive posture.
 Do not engage unless directly threatened.
 NATO command is... consulting."

-Freitas didn't like the pause in that transmission.
+Freitas didn't like the pause.
 NATO didn't usually need to "consult" about unknown aircraft in member airspace.
-As the contacts closed to ten kilometers, he could make out their configuration more clearly, and something nagged at the back of his mind.
+As contacts closed to ten kilometers, he could make out their configuration more clearly, something nagging at his mind.

 > "Santos, take a good look at the lead aircraft.
 Wing configuration, nose profile..."

 Leite was quiet for a moment, then his voice came back with a different quality - recognition mixed with disbelief.
 "Miguel, those look like the aircraft from the Taiwan footage."

 Freitas felt his blood chill.
-Every NATO pilot had seen the classified briefing materials from the Taiwan Strait incident earlier that year.
-Dark, angular aircraft that had appeared from nowhere, engaged Chinese naval forces with weapons that defied current understanding, and then vanished into what appeared to be suborbital trajectories.
+Every NATO pilot had seen classified briefings from the Taiwan Strait incident.
+Dark, angular aircraft that had appeared from nowhere, engaged Chinese naval forces with incomprehensible weapons, then vanished into apparent suborbital trajectories.

 > "Jesus Christ," he breathed.
 "The black triangles."

-The lead aircraft was now close enough that he could see details that matched the grainy intelligence photos perfectly.
+The lead aircraft was close enough to see details matching grainy intelligence photos perfectly.
 The same impossible angles that seemed to bend radar waves away.
-The same seamless integration of stealth surfaces.
-The same absence of visible engine intakes that had puzzled aerospace analysts for months.
+Seamless integration of stealth surfaces.
+The same absence of visible engine intakes that had puzzled analysts.

 > "Lisbon Control, Watchful 1.
 We believe we have positive identification on the unknown contacts.
 Request immediate patch to NATO intelligence command."

 > "Watchful 1, stand by.
 We're... we're getting new instructions."

-As they spoke, the two mystery aircraft executed a perfect split-S maneuver, one breaking left and the other right, before settling into positions that boxed the Portuguese F-16s between them.
-It was a classic tactical formation - not aggressive enough to constitute a direct threat, but unmistakably controlling.
+As they spoke, the mystery aircraft executed perfect split-S maneuvers, breaking left and right before settling into positions that boxed the Portuguese F-16s between them.
+Classic tactical formation - not aggressive enough to constitute direct threat, but unmistakably controlling.

-Freitas found himself flying with an unknown aircraft pacing him off his port wing, close enough to see details that shouldn't exist.
+Freitas found himself flying with unknown aircraft pacing him off his port wing, close enough to see details that shouldn't exist.
 No visible pilot through what should have been a canopy.
-Just smooth, dark surfaces that seemed to absorb light rather than reflect it.
+Just smooth, dark surfaces that absorbed rather than reflected light.

 > "They're not painting us with targeting radar," Leite reported, his voice tight with controlled tension.
 "But Miguel, they've got us bracketed.
 Professional formation flying."

-The aircraft on Freitas's wing held perfect position, matching every small adjustment he made to his heading and altitude.
-Whoever was flying it possessed skills that matched or exceeded anything he'd seen from NATO's top pilots.
+The aircraft on Freitas's wing held perfect position, matching every adjustment to heading and altitude.
+Whoever flew it possessed skills matching or exceeding NATO's top pilots.

 > "Control, Watchful 1.
 Unknown aircraft have assumed escort positions.
 Still no hostile indicators, but we are effectively under their control.
 They are demonstrating superior flight capabilities."

-There was a longer pause this time before Lisbon Control responded, and when they did, the voice was different - more senior, more careful.
+A longer pause before Control responded, the voice different - more senior, more careful.

 > "Watchful flight, this is Control Actual.
 Continue current heading and altitude.
 Make no aggressive moves.
 You are cleared to respond to any communications from the unknown aircraft."

-Freitas exchanged a glance with the mysterious aircraft holding position off his wing.
-At this range, he should be able to see into the cockpit, but the canopy - if it was a canopy - was perfectly opaque.
+Freitas glanced at the mysterious aircraft holding position off his wing.
+At this range, he should see into the cockpit, but the canopy - if it was a canopy - was perfectly opaque.

 > "Santos, are you getting anything on secondary frequencies?
 Any attempt at communication?"

 > "Negative.
 They're maintaining perfect radio silence.
 But Miguel..."
 Leite's voice carried a note of awe.
 "Look at their flight surfaces.
 No control movements.
 No trim adjustments.
 It's like they're floating."

 Freitas looked more carefully at his escort.
 Leite was right.
-The aircraft's control surfaces weren't moving to maintain position the way they should.
-No constant micro-adjustments for turbulence or wind.
-The craft flew as if it were on rails, utterly unaffected by the atmospheric conditions that required constant pilot attention in conventional aircraft.
+The aircraft's control surfaces weren't moving to maintain position.
+No micro-adjustments for turbulence or wind.
+The craft flew as if on rails, utterly unaffected by atmospheric conditions that required constant pilot attention.

-Then, cutting through the radio silence on their primary frequency, came a voice.
-Not the American accent Freitas had expected from the intelligence briefings, but unmistakably Portuguese - calm, cultured, speaking with the careful precision of someone choosing each word deliberately.
+Then, cutting through radio silence on their primary frequency, came a voice.
+Not the American accent Freitas expected from intelligence briefings, but unmistakably Portuguese - calm, cultured, speaking with careful precision.

 > "Portuguese Air Force flight, we mean you no harm."